IoTcloudServe/Rama4-Model/dynamic-traffic-assignment-kasemrat/2021-02-05-09-37-42/readme.md

 <p align="center">
   <img width="460" height="300" src="https://github.com/IoTcloudServe/Rama4-Model/tree/main/dynamic-traffic-assignment-kasemrat/2021-02-05-09-37-42/osmBangkok_2.PNG">
 </p>

->The generated folder is with the name of "yyyy-mm-dd-hh-mm-ss".
+The generated folder is with the name of "yyyy-mm-dd-hh-mm-ss".
 For more detail, you can go this link https://sumo.dlr.de/docs/Tutorials/OSMWebWizard.html.

->Users can remove all edges which can not be used by passenger vehicles:
+Users can remove all edges which can not be used by passenger vehicles:

-netconvert --sumo-net-file osm.net.xml --lefthand --remove-edges.by-vclass hov,taxi,bus,delivery,transport,lightrail,cityrail,rail_slow,rail_fast,motorcycle,bicycle,pedestrian -o osm_netconvert.net.xml
+'''netconvert --sumo-net-file osm.net.xml --lefthand --remove-edges.by-vclass hov,taxi,bus,delivery,transport,lightrail,cityrail,rail_slow,rail_fast,motorcycle,bicycle,pedestrian -o osm_netconvert.net.xml'''

->Users can also reduce the network size with the following options:
+Users can also reduce the network size with the following options:

 --no-internal-links --keep-edges.by-vclass passenger --remove-edges.by-type highway.track,highway.services,highway.unsurfaced